PKSHATechnology-Research/camphr/docs/source/notes/finetune_transformers.rst

 Named entity recognition
 ~~~~~~~~~~~~~~~~~~~~~~~~

-You can also fine-tune Transformers model for `named entity recognition <https://en.wikipedia.org/wiki/Named-entity_recognition>`_ with Camphr's cli:
+You can also fine-tune Transformers models for `named entity recognition <https://en.wikipedia.org/wiki/Named-entity_recognition>`_ with Camphr's cli:

 .. code-block:: console